big-unibo/big-unibo.github.io/_pages/phd_nosql_utours_2324.md

 The course is subdivided into the following parts.
 - An introduction to the world of big data is given to explain why we need non-relational data models.
-- An in-depth analysis on Document-based and (property) Graph data models is given.
+- An in-depth analysis of Document-based and (property) Graph data models is given.
 - An in-depth analysis of the polyglot persistence theme is given, introducing the concepts of multistores and polystores and the techniques to query heterogeneous distributed database systems.
-- Techniques for the smart management of data platforms are presented, with particular focus on discussing the main issues related to storing and exploiting lineage data with graph databases.
+- Techniques for the smart management of data platforms are presented, with a particular focus on discussing the main issues related to storing and exploiting lineage data with graph databases.

 ## Schedule